DinisCruz/Book_Hacking_Portugal/manuscript/Government.md

 The insurance industry is key to making this work.
 It will push for good metrics to measure secure coding and secure deployments (i.e. how code/apps/software are used in the real world).
 It will provide a way to compare companies and technologies, and this will make the market more efficient.

 Many companies will decide to insure insecure code, and teams that create insecure code/apps.
 That is fine, as long as that information is disclosed.
-The insurance companies will increase premiums to pay via higher fines and financial losses.
+The insurance companies will increase premiums depending on how secure a company, or an app, is.
 The benefit of this approach will be the reduction of risk.
 Of course, if we get it wrong, we will have quite a mess to deal with.

 Of course, Portuguese companies should be leaders in Software Insurance.